 At Holy Trinity, baptism is incorporated into regular worship services on specified Sundays during the year.
 Because baptism is the visible action that connects a person to God in a covenant relationship, it belongs in public worship, rather than private ceremony.

 Preparation is required.
 Catechumenates (those preparing for baptism) will meet with a priest twice, for two hours each meeting, and will attend a rehearsal a Saturday before baptism.
-As part of the preparation, a priest will help you make a short video recording to be shared with the congregation.
+As part of the preparation, a priest will help you find a way to share your experience of this sacrament with the congregation.
 Godparents and sponsors are strongly encouraged to attend.

 If you desire baptism for yourself or your child, please contact The Rev. Jenna Strizak.